LukasHuth/TeacherList/README.md

 - **only_currently**: Determines whether teachers who currently have no course should be displayed or not.
 Default value is true, meaing they are hidden.
 - **update_time**: Sets the interval in which the data is updated.
 Default value is 900000 (15min)
+- **offset_to_next_course**: Defines the amount in ms that the beginning of the next course of an not teaching teacher can be away to still be displayed.
+Default is 1800000 (30min)

 ### Example usage